Linksys WAG54G2 Router Setup Guide

 DSL Modulation: MultiMode

 You should then be asked for you username and password.
-The username will be in the format of [email protected] for Family and Business Broadband packages, or [email protected] for Unlimited Broadband.
+The username will be in the format of [email protected] or [email protected].
 This should have been sent to you in your broadband welcome pack along with your password.
-If you do not have these settings to hand, they can be obtained by logging in to your MyFreeola account and selecting Broadband Details & Usage from the left hand navigation.
+If you do not have these settings to hand, they can be obtained by logging in to your MyFreeola account and selecting Broadband Details & Usage from the left hand navigation menu.

 Please ensure that Keep Alive is selected rather then Connect on Demand, otherwise you may find your broadband connection dropping unnecessarily, which can lead to problems further down the line.
 Your settings should now appear as follows: